 Optimal Injection Strategies to Compensate for Injector Aging in Common Rail Fuel Systems 2018-01-1160

 Aging effects such as coking or erosive damage that occur in fuel injection nozzles are known to deteriorate the engine performance.
-This paper proposes an optimization method to compensate for injector aging and to control the combustion behavior over engine lifetime by adapting the injection strategy.
+This article proposes an optimization method to compensate for injector aging and to control the combustion behavior over engine lifetime by adapting the injection strategy.
 First, a control-oriented combustion model is presented, which takes the condition of the injection nozzle into account.
-In combination with a simulation model of the entire fuel injection system from a previous study, the model is capable of predicting the heat release rate at different working conditions.
+In combination with a simulation model of the entire fuel injection system from a previous study, the model is capable of predicting the heat release rate (HRR) at different working conditions.
 Measurements with a single-cylinder diesel engine were performed, using injectors with modified and aged nozzles, to validate the proposed combustion model and particularly to analyze the influence of injector aging.
-Using the simulation model, optimal injection strategies were obtained by applying a line search optimization scheme to recover a reference heat release rate trajectory.
+Using the simulation model, optimal injection strategies were obtained by applying a line search optimization scheme to recover a reference HRR trajectory.
 Simulation results of the proposed method demonstrate the great potential for improving long-term engine efficiency and controlling exhaust emissions.